Agam9427/WiDS-2022-23/Week 1/readme.md

 Check out [this documentation](https://scikit-learn.org/stable/) to get a deeper understanding of deploying it in machine learning, pre-processing, cross-validation and visualization algorithms.

+## Data Collection
+→ The quantity & quality of your data dictate how accurate our model is → The outcome of this step is generally a representation of data (Guo simplifies to specifying a table) which we will use for training
+→ Using pre-collected data, by way of datasets from Kaggle, UCI, etc., still fits into this step